-- ABI encourages further collaboration between public and private sectors to meet the workforce needs, such as sector partnerships and career pathway strategies. - ABI supports the use of incentives and educational programs to encourage businesses, educators, government, community based and other organizations to collaboratively address the workforce needs in Iowa. - ABI actively supports and values attracting, training and retaining a diverse and inclusive workforce with respect and fairness for all. - ABI supports innovative solutions and incentives to help businesses and employees overcome barriers to employment, such as childcare and adequate and available workforce housing.
+- ABI encourages further collaboration between public and private sectors to meet the workforce needs, such as sector partnerships, career pathway strategies and increased business engagement. - ABI supports the use of incentives and educational programs to encourage businesses, educators, government, community based and other organizations to collaboratively address the workforce needs in Iowa. - ABI actively supports and values attracting, training and retaining a diverse and inclusive workforce with respect and fairness for all. - ABI supports innovative solutions and incentives to help businesses and employees overcome barriers to employment, such as childcare and adequate and available workforce housing. - ABI supports revising qualifications and restrictions for age appropriate employment.